adimalla/clTerm/README.md

 ## Porting and Instalation
 Clone repository to the destination directory, include CLTERM_API into include files for the IDE, exclude or remove Examples test code if building a new application.

+puTTY terminal is recommended for application development and testing with this utility.

 ## Contributors and Maintainers
 Aditya Mall  (UTA MSEE)